-Name of School School Conta act
+Name of School School Conta Person ct

-Address of School For Queries only:
+Address of For Queries

+School only:

-School Phone No
+Phone No

 Email

-Name of Visitor Was the visit pre-arr Principal?
+Name of Visitor • Was the visit pre-arr Principal?
 Yes □ No □ anged with the

-Date of Visit // Time Entry to school am □ pm □ Exit from School am □ pm □
+Date of Visit it/ Time Entry to school am [ □ pm □ Exit from School am □ pm □

-Visitor Status Contractor Parent/Gua rdian □ Other 🗆 I Please complet e:
+Visitor Status Contractor Parent/Gua rdian □ Other 🗆 I Please complete ):

 Contact details of visitor Company Name (if applicable)

 Address

 Contact No. Email Address

 Reason for Visit

-Who the visitor met (separate line required for each person the visitor met)
+Who the visit or met (separat e line requir ed for each pe rson the vis itor met)

 Name of Person visited Length of time spe in the school nt with each person